rbaker26/SAP1EMU/README.md

 # SAP1EMU
 [![Build Status](https://travis-ci.org/rbaker26/SAP1EMU.svg?branch=master)](https://travis-ci.org/rbaker26/SAP1EMU)

-An Emulator for the SAP1 Computer
+An Emulator for the SAP1 Computer, based off of the SAP1 from _Digital Computer Electronics_ by Malvino and Brown.

 This readme.md will address programming topics.